-So, since this question comes up from time to time, I thought I’d address it in a quick reference post here on my blog.
+So, this question comes up from time to time, and I thought it would be useful to write the following explanation.

 ‘But you took so many photos during my shoot, aren’t I missing out?’ you may ask.
 The answer is, most definitely not!
 A large part of what you are paying your photographer for, is to wade through the masses of duplicate shots, the blurry shots where you were moving inadvertently, the ones where your eyes were closed, the shots that have your hair flying madly in the wind, and the ones that are unflattering, and pick out the ones that make you look fabulous.
-For instance, I supply 20 photos for an hour long family session.
-The reason why I allocate an hour, is so that you have enough time to relax, try different poses, etc. Then, while I am processing the photos, I select the best shots from each pose.
+For instance, I supply approximately 20 photos for a 30 minute – 1 hour long family session.
+The reason why I allocate up to an hour, is so that you have enough time to relax, try different poses, etc. Then, while I am processing the photos, I select the best shots from each pose.

 My various packages make provision for the amount of time needed to capture a variety of beautiful shots, as well as the time & skills needed to edit the number of photos included.